olegponyat/electric-vehicle-2025/README.md

 - Hall effect sensors for distance measurement
 - Power regulation circuitry to maintain consistent motor voltage

-## The Hard Problem: Consistency

-The technical challenge wasn't building the car — it was making it repeatable.
-The caliper steering would hold a set position during one session, then drift slightly before the next.
-Same parameters, different arc.

-Since even a small deviation in the turning radius compounds over distance, this variability was fatal for scoring.
-The root cause: flex in the caliper mount under repeated load cycles.
-The fix required iterating the assembly geometry until the structure was rigid enough to hold position without sacrificing the caliper's range of motion.

-Several reprints later, the mechanism held consistently across a full practice session for the first time.

 ## Results

 - **4th Place Regional Competition**